Theodore Roe: Early life and career

-Roe was born in Galliano, Louisiana to an African American sharecropper, and raised in Little Rock, Arkansas.
+Roe was born in Galliano, Lafourche Parish, Louisiana to a Black American sharecropper, and raised in Little Rock, Arkansas.
 As a child, he received no formal education, and when he was of age, he did odd jobs for a tailor and learned how to sew.
 Some time after that, he got involved in bootlegging and gained a notorious reputation as a colorful racketeer who could pass for white.
 His career as a bootlegger ended after a few years and he moved to Detroit, where he worked in an automobile plant.
-When he was 31 years old, he took what he learned working for the tailor in Arkansas, and moved from Detroit to Chicago and began working for an African American tailor named Edward P. Jones.
+When he was 31 years old, he took what he learned working for the tailor in Arkansas, and moved from Detroit to Chicago and began working for a Black American tailor named Edward P. Jones.
 Shortly after Roe began working for Jones, Jones decided to get involved in policy and he made Roe his first "runner", or salesman of lottery chances.
 Under the protection of politicians Edward Joseph Kelly and Patrick Nash, the Kelly-Nash Machine, Jones was making $2000 a day by 1930.
 By 1938 he had increased his earnings to $10,000 per day and Roe was pulling down nice cuts from the profits.
+They soon caught the attention of the Chicago Outfit after Jones shared a cell with caporegime Sam Giancana in federal prison.
+During their incarceration together, Giancana pumped Jones for information and was amazed by how extremely profitable illegal gambling in poor Black American neighborhoods was for the Jones brothers.

-They soon caught the attention of The Chicago Outfit after Jones met Sam Giancana in prison, and they set out to take over the numbers racket in Chicago.
-The Jones-Roe wheels were netting over $25 million annually, by 1946 and the mob, seeking to move in on the Jones brothers and Roe, kidnapped Ed Jones and held him for a ransom that included $100,000 and a promise to relinquish his policy business.
-Roe paid the $100,000 ransom but after Jones was released, he decided not to give up his share of the business.
-However, the Jones brothers fled to Mexico, leaving the entire business to Roe.
+After Giancana's release he received the blessing of acting boss Tony Accardo to extort street tax from every numbers racketeer on the South Side of Chicago.
+The Jones-Roe wheels were already netting over $25 million annually, by 1946 and Giancana's crew, seeking to move in, kidnapped Ed Jones and held him for a ransom that included $100,000 and a promise to hand over control of his gambling business.
+Roe paid the $100,000 ransom but after Jones was released, he refused to surrender his own share of the policy business.
+Meanwhile, the Jones brothers fled to Mexico, leaving the entire business to Roe.